Uber & Lyft Accident Attorney in Tampa, FL

 For this reason, most general car accidents result in a lawsuit against the at-fault driver, not the ridesharing company itself.
 Fortunately, the ridesharing company’s commercial liability policy will kick in if the at-fault driver’s personal policy is not enough to cover the damages.
 Our Uber accident attorneys in Tampa will help you pursue your claim so that you can receive the maximum compensation you are entitled to you.

 Whether or not you will be able to file a claim against the ridesharing company’s insurance depends on when and how the accident occurs, so we’ve outlined some of the most common scenarios below.
-Just keep in mind that determining liability in these situations is not always black and white, and every accident is different – talk with your personal injury lawyer before deciding how to proceed.
+Just keep in mind that determining liability in these situations is not always black and white, and every accident is different – talk with your Tampa rideshare accident lawyer before deciding how to proceed.

 1